skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

   :ListRefs: When to add a comment that lists routine or entry point referrers:
     never (``0``), if no other comment is defined at the entry point (``1``, the default), or always (``2``).
-  :Opcodes: Comma-separated list of additional opcode sequences to disassemble
+  :Opcodes: Comma-separated list of values specifying additional opcode
-    (see below).
+    sequences to disassemble (see below).
   :Ref: Template used to format the comment for a routine with exactly one
     referrer (default: ``Used by the routine at {ref}.``).
   :RefFormat: Template used to format referrers in the ``{ref}`` and ``{refs}``